Setting Up a Mac Mini M2 as a Headless Plex Media Server

 pmset -g

-Step 3: Install Homebrew
+Step 3: Install Homebrew and tools

 Homebrew is the package manager for macOS.
 Most tooling in this setup flows through it.